 Recipes you can make ahead of time get bonus points.

-Scooter’s Spaghetti baked with cream cheese fulfills all my requirements.
+Scooter’s Spaghetti recipe fulfills all my requirements.
 Make it the day before if that helps.

 The first time or two may seem like a bit more trouble than plain spaghetti.
 But with a little experience, you won’t need the recipe.
 It will come together in a hurry.